syncfusion-content/wpf-docs/wpf/Ribbon/RibbonMenuItem.md

 ---
 # RibbonMenuItem

-RibbonMenuItems are used as entities in menus like ApplicationMenu, DropDownButton, SplitButton, context menu, and so on.
+`RibbonMenuItem` used as entity in menus like ApplicationMenu, DropDownButton, SplitButton, context menu, and so on.

 The following code example illustrates how to use RibbonMenuItem control in Ribbon instance.